Zoltan Bathory: Career

 The band's sixth record Got Your Six was the band's biggest first-week commercial success.
 The record was number one on Billboard 200's physical sales chart and number 2 on the overall charts.
 Since 2010, only six metal albums had achieved RIAA Certified Platinum Status: Metallica's Hardwired... to Self-Destruct and five of Five Finger Death Punch's albums (War Is the Answer, American Capitalist, Wrong Side of Heaven, Volume 1 and Volume 2, and Got Your Six).
 The band have had twenty one top 10 hit singles on U.S. Mainstream Rock Radio.
 Bathory won the "Best Shredder" award at the 2010 Metal Hammer Golden Gods Awards.
 The award was the third Golden God trophy the band received (the first was for 2009 Best New Artist and the second for 2010 Breakthrough Artist, respectively).

 In 2013, the band was nominated and won another Golden God Award (Song of the Year) with "Lift Me Up".
 This number one mainstream rock hit featured Rob Halford of Judas Priest as a guest vocalist.
 Halford and Rob Zombie joined the band's performance at the Golden Gods Award Ceremony.

 In 2017, it was announced that Bathory expanded into artist management and took a new band, Bad Wolves, under his wing.
 Bad Wolves' first record Disobey was released in May 2018 via Eleven Seven Records.
 The Bathory managed band's first single "Zombie" became a number one hit in the United States and several other countries.

 Shortly after, Bathory signed a second band to his management company, Fire from the Gods.

 Equipment

 In 2009, B.C.
 Rich launched three Zoltan Bathory Artist Signature Guitars: Bathory – Assassin (Artist Signature Model).
 Bathory runs this through TC Electronic G-System and Diamond Amplifiers.
 He uses a Dunlop heavy core string set (gauge of .13 to .66).

 It was announced in November 2014, that DBZ Guitars had teamed up with Bathory to create the company's first ever Diamond signature guitars.
 Although Bathory made the switch to Diamond/DBZ guitars in late 2014, the company claims he goes way back with Diamond, as he designed several guitars in Diamond's arsenal in the past (Bird of Pray, Halcyon) and he's used their amplifiers for over a decade.

+Other work

+Bathory was a contributing writer for the nationally distributed Skillset magazine.